Asoingbob225/CSC510/proj2/README.md

 **YOUR PLATE, YOUR RULES.
 PRECISION NUTRITION FOR BODY AND MIND.**

-Eatsential is an LLM-powered platform that connects users to hyper-personalized food options.
-In a world of information overload, our platform is designed to eliminate the frustration and health risks associated with finding food that truly meets an individual's unique needs.
-We empower users to take control of their health by providing meal recommendations, recipes, and restaurant suggestions tailored to their holistic profile—from allergies and fitness goals to mental wellness objectives.
+Eatsential is a LLM-powered platform that connects users to food options with unprecedented precision.
+By creating a holistic profile that includes allergies, fitness goals (muscle gain, weight loss, endurance), dietary preferences (vegan, keto), and even mental wellness objectives (e.g., mood-boosting foods, stress reduction), our system delivers hyper-personalized meal recommendations, recipes, and restaurant suggestions.

 ---